 Australian Hardwood Timber Royalties*

-*These represent an average across sawmills located in North NSW as at January 2023 and are to be used as a guide only.
+*These represent an average across sawmills located in North NSW as of January 2023 and are to be used as a guide only.
 Market rates can fluctuate and pricing can differ between sawmills and locations.

 Royalties paid to the landowner vary from $20 – $350 per cubic metre (depending on the product type harvested), for the following example coastal species: